tendai22/dpans94_ja/appnew_cde.md

  The remainder of this section is a (non-exhaustive) list of things to watch for when portability between machines with binary representations other than two’s complement is desired.

 To convert a single-cell number to a double-cell number, ANS Forth provides the operator S>D. To convert a double-cell number to single-cell, Forth programmers have traditionally used DROP.
 However, this trick doesn’t work on sign-magnitude machines.
 For portability a D>S operator is available.
 Converting an unsigned single-cell number to a double-cell number can be done portably by pushing a zero on the stack.

 ## E.4 Forth system implementation

 During Forth’s history, an amazing variety of implementation techniques have been developed.
 The ANS Forth Standard encourages this diversity and consequently restricts the assumptions a user can make about the underlying implementation of an ANS Forth system.
 Users of a particular Forth implementation frequently become accustomed to aspects of the implementation and assume they are common to all Forths.
 This section points out many of these incorrect assumptions.

 ### E.4.1 Definitions

 Traditionally, Forth definitions have consisted of the name of the Forth word, a dictionary search link, data describing how to execute the definition, and parameters describing the definition itself.
-These components are called the name, link, code, and parameter fields3 .
+These components are called the name, link, code, and parameter fields^^X .
 No method for accessing these fields has been found that works across all of the Forth implementations currently in use.
 Therefore, ANS Forth severely restricts how the fields may be used.
 Specifically, a portable ANS Forth program may not use the name, link, or code field in any way.
 Use of the parameter field (renamed to data field for clarity) is limited to the operations described below.

+^^X{These terms are not defined in the Standard.
+They are mentioned here for historical continuity.
+^^}

 Only words defined with CREATE or with other defining words that call CREATE have data fields.
 The other defining words in the Standard (VARIABLE, CONSTANT, :, etc.) might not be implemented with CREATE.
 Consequently, a Standard Program must assume that words defined by VARIABLE, CONSTANT, : , etc., may have no data fields.
 There is no way for a Standard Program to modify the value of a constant or to change the meaning of a colon definition.
 The DOES> part of a defining word operates on a data field.
 Since only CREATEd words have data fields, DOES> can only be paired with CREATE or words that call CREATE.

 In ANS Forth, FIND, ['] and ' (tick) return an unspecified entity called an "execution token".
 There are only a few things that may be done with an execution token.
 The token may be passed to EXECUTE to execute the word ticked or compiled into the current definition with COMPILE,.
 The token can also be stored in a variable and used later.
 Finally, if the word ticked was defined via CREATE, >BODY converts the execution token into the word’s data-field address.